 Last answered 3 years ago

-Distribution of answers submitted by America.
+Distribution of answers submitted by American voters.

 Data includes total votes submitted by visitors since Oct 16, 2013.
 For users that answer more than once (yes we know), only their most recent answer is counted in the total results.
 Total percentages may not add up to exactly 100% as we allow users to submit "grey area" stances that may not be categorized into yes/no stances.